Fall 2019 Policies

 Possible Outcomes: (Must be unanimous agreement among the committee)

 - Pass (or pass with distinction) and advancement to candidacy.
 The student is ready for independent research work.

 - Pass with condition.
 The student must perform some remedial work pertinent to the project with a specific deadline.
-When the condition has been satisfied, the student should get the RESULTS OF THE ORAL COMP EXAM FORM back from the Graduate Coordinator, ask the chair of the committee to indicate that the condition has been fulfilled on the form and return it to the Graduate Coordinator.
+When the condition has been satisfied, the student should get the RESULTS OF THE AREA EXAM FORM back from the Graduate Program Coordinator, ask the chair of the committee to indicate that the condition has been fulfilled on the form and return it to the Graduate Program Coordinator.

 - Fail.
 The exam can be retaken at most once.
 (In the rare instance when a student has changed his research area but has passed the comprehensive exam once, a new exam should not be required.)

-Advancement to Candidacy: The Graduate Coordinator submits an online advancement form to the Graduate School within two weeks after the Oral Comprehensive Exam.
+Advancement to Candidacy: The Graduate Program Coordinator submits an online advancement form to the Graduate School within two weeks after the Area Exam.

-APPROVAL FOR THE ORAL COMPREHENSIVE STUDY PLAN FORM must be submitted approximately six (6) months after the completion of the DRP.
+APPROVAL FOR THE AREA EXAM PLAN FORM must be submitted approximately six (6) months after the completion of the DRP.

-RESULTS OF THE ORAL COMP EXAM FORM indicating completion of the Oral Comprehensive Exam must be submitted approximately six (6) months after submission of the study plan.
+RESULTS OF THE AREA EXAM FORM indicating completion of the Area Exam must be submitted approximately six (6) months after submission of the study plan.